2series/Project-Apps/to-do-list-app/README.md

 ## To-do List app

 ### Running the project
 1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command -
+Create the machine learning model by running the below command -
 ```
 python3 main.py
 ```